cespio/DMProject1617/README.md

 Graph Generation
 -------------
 To generate a random input graph use the following command:
-'python graphGen.py NumberOfLabel NumberOfHours(weight)'
+'python graphGen.py NumberOfNodes NumberOfLabel NumberOfHours(weight)'

-the first parameter is referred to the number of possible values that can be assigned to a single node.
+the second parameter is referred to the number of possible values that can be assigned to a single node.
 Range of value valid 0..13

-the second parameter is used to decide the number of possible values that the different weights (hours) can take.
+the third parameter is used to decide the number of possible values that the different weights (hours) can take.
 Range of valid value 0..24

-The automated generated graph is created in the test folder
+The automated generated graph is created in the test folder with the name 'graphGenOut.dot'

 Main Program